 Choose a chunk of straight-grained hardwood.

-This bit of pecan is about 9” long and trapezoid shaped, but about 1¼” square at its thinnest.
+This bit of pecan is about 9” long and trapezoid in cross-section, but about 1¼” square at its thinnest.
 There is a slight curve to the grain, but I think I can curve it right into the socket without compromising the integrity of the handle.
 The blue-gray color is due to a fungus that attacked the wood while it was still in the tree.
 It affects the color of the wood, but not the strength, so I decided it would be appropriate for a tool handle.

 Use the socket of the chisel to draw a circle at the center of the handle blank.